vivaria/edisonrul.ing/README.md

     *   You can activate this effect if the last thing to happen was your opponent Special Summoning of a monster from their hand.
     *   This effect cannot be activated during the Damage Step.
     *   If you have 2 "Cyber Dinosaurs" in your hand when your opponent Special Summons a monster from their hand, you can only activate the effect of 1 of the "Cyber Dinosaurs".
-    *   If your opponent Special Summons a monster from their hand while "Stumbling" is active, you can chain "Cyber Dinosaur's" effect (Chain Link 2) to the effect of "Stumbling" (Chain Link 1).
+    *   If your opponent Special Summons a monster from their hand while "Stumbling" is active, you can chain "Cyber Dinosaur"'s effect (Chain Link 2) to the effect of "Stumbling" (Chain Link 1).
-*   If "Gorz the Emissary of Darkness" is Special Summoned from your opponent's hand with its effect when you inflict damage to their life points with a card effect, you can chain "Cyber Dinosaur's" effect to "Gorz the Emissary of Darkness'" damage inflicting effect.
+*   If "Gorz the Emissary of Darkness" is Special Summoned from your opponent's hand with its effect when you inflict damage to their life points with a card effect, you can chain "Cyber Dinosaur"'s effect to "Gorz the Emissary of Darkness'" damage inflicting effect.

 ## CYBER DRAGON